gmalim/NBA_analysis/README_PlayerAwards.md

 # Predicting the NBA Awards with Machine Learning

 The goal of this analysis is to predict the [NBA Awards](https://www.basketball-reference.com/awards/) for a specific year by applying machine learning algorithms on player performance data and award voting data from other years.
 Player Awards considered in this analysis are [Most Valuable Player](https://www.basketball-reference.com/awards/mvp.html) (MVP), [Rookie of the Year](https://www.basketball-reference.com/awards/roy.html) (ROY), [Defensive Player of the Year](https://www.basketball-reference.com/awards/dpoy.html) (DPOY) and [Sixth Man of the Year](https://www.basketball-reference.com/awards/smoy.html) (SMOY).
 The analysis is based on the [Scikit-learn](http://scikit-learn.org) machine learning package for Python.
 The [XGBoost](http://xgboost.readthedocs.io/en/latest/) algorithm and the [Keras](https://keras.io/)-[TensorFlow](https://www.tensorflow.org/) deep learning libraries are tested as well.
-The [Matplotlib](https://matplotlib.org/), [Seaborn](https://seaborn.pydata.org/) and [Bokeh](https://bokeh.pydata.org/) packages are used for visualization.
+[Matplotlib](https://matplotlib.org/), [Seaborn](https://seaborn.pydata.org/) and [Bokeh](https://bokeh.pydata.org/) are used for visualization.
 NBA data are taken from [basketball-reference.com](https://www.basketball-reference.com).
-Data from 2000-2018 have been saved as csv-files in the [data](data) directory using the scraper functions in [*NBAanalysissetup.py*](NBAanalysissetup.py), data from other years can be obtained by using [*Basketball_Reference_scraper.py*](Basketball_Reference_scraper.py).
+Data from 2000-2020 have been saved as csv-files in the [data](data) directory using the scraper functions in [*NBAanalysissetup.py*](NBAanalysissetup.py), data from other years can be obtained by using [*Basketball_Reference_scraper.py*](Basketball_Reference_scraper.py).

 ## Analysis